masfaraud/design3d/docs/source/dealing_with_step.rst

     volume = stepfile.to_volume_model()

 The loaded STEP file is converted into a volume model using the ``to_volume_model()`` method.
-A volume model represents the geometry of the CAD model in volmdlr.
+A volume model represents the geometry of the CAD model in design3d.
 This conversion allows you to manipulate and visualize the 3D geometry.

 4. **Adjusting Visual Properties:**